-Relate Kids is here to create an environment where children from birth to Grade 8 can find a place to belong and grow in their relationship with God.
+Relate Kids is here to create an environment where children can find a place to belong and grow in their relationship with God.
 Our classes are staffed with adults and high school students who will help provide a fun and Jesus-centered experience for your kids.
 We also have a Mother's Room available during services where nursing moms can experience the service while attending to the needs of their babies.

 Our hosts will direct you to the R:Kids Check-in before weekend services.